 - Lack of attention to medical issues

 For example, when a resident must remain in bed but does not have help shifting positions regularly, they may develop pressure sores (also known as bedsores).
-This may be a sign of neglect.
+Thus, this may be a sign of neglect.

 Physical abuse causes bruises, lacerations, fractures, and other similar injuries.
 It could include hitting, shoving, unnecessary restraint, and other actions that cause bodily injuries.
-Unexplained bruising or broken bones could indicate abuse.
+Therefore, unexplained bruising or broken bones could indicate abuse.

 Sexual abuse covers a wide range of activities that are sexual in nature.
 This could leave the resident with bruises, other injuries, sexually transmitted diseases, and psychological concerns.
 Bruising around the breasts and genitals is one possible sign.

 Emotional abuse of a senior adult occurs when the abuser uses fear, humiliation, shame, or other psychological tactics to bully the nursing home resident.
 This can cause depression, anxiety, and other psychological wounds.
 Emotional abuse often occurs alongside other types of abuse.

 Financial abuse generally happens when someone takes a checkbook, credit card, or an object of value from the resident.
 They may also gain control of their accounts through other means.
 In some cases, it can occur when the facility bills them for services they do not need or did not receive.

 Anastopoulo Law Firm can prove nursing home abuse happened in a Myrtle Beach senior facility and who is responsible.
 We will identify the liable parties and help your family pursue a claim against them.